-- type 0 Default type.
-All new files are assigned type 0 until explicitly changed. - type 1 Machine language program.
+- type 1 Machine language program.
 This file type identifies a machine language program (object code) that may be executed directly from the DOS with the GO command. - type 2 BASIC program.
 This type of file is used to identify a BASIC program that can be LOADed or SAVEd from BASIC. - type 3 BASIC data file.
 This type of file may be read and written by BASIC programs for data storage and retrieval.